BavleyDanial/DunnEngine/README.md

 A 2D game engine made for DunnGames
 It is designed to run at 60+ FPS and the scripting language is C++ 17

+## Note: This project has been temporarily abandoned, planning for lots of new improvements (See the TODO at the end) for the future but for now I have other more interesting projects to work on.

 # Installaion
 - Clone the git repository by typing this command in the terminal
 ```git clone --recursive https://github.com/BavleyDanial/TDE.git```<br/> (Note: The path where you install the project MUST have no spaces for the project to run)